The Wort Hotel

 Tragically, on the afternoon of Tuesday, August 5, 1980, locals watched in horror as wisps of smoke and flames leaped from the hotel roof.
 A bird’s nest sitting too close to a transformer had touched off one of the worst fires in Jackson history.
 But only days after the fire, a sign went up saying "We will be back."
 And so it was.
 In June 1981, The Wort Hotel reopened.

 The Wort Hotel was placed on the National Register of Historic Places in 1999.
-It has won several distinctions, including the AAA Top 10 Historic Hotel in United States, 2014 and 2015 Forbes Travel Guide Four-Star Award, and 2015 Condé Nast Traveler’s Reader's Choice Awards "Top 15 Hotels in the West."
+It has won several distinctions, including the AAA Top 10 Historic Hotel in United States; 2014, 2015, 2016, and 2017 Forbes Travel Guide Four-Star Award; and 2015 Condé Nast Traveler’s Reader's Choice Awards "Top 15 Hotels in the West."

 A distinctively refined inn located in Jackson Hole, you’ll often hear visitors and locals say "Meet me at The Wort!"